 Keeping your body in physical fitness during enforced quarantine is challenging which is why Dr Gemma Newman believes that it’s vital to take a holistic approach to keep joints and muscles as pain free as possible.

-Here’s her three top tips:
+Here’s her four top tips:

 – HEALTHY FOODS TO KEEP YOUR SPIRIT UP